FiniteStateGit/tutorial-portfolio/content/03-ui-draggables.md

 # Project Requirements

-The Script Canvas Gem must be enabled for your project.
+For this tutorial the following Gems *and* their dependencies must be enabled in your project:

+Script Canvas
-The Starting Point Input Gem must be enabled for your project.
+Starting Point Input
+UI Basics